-a.
 Within one (1) business day of a permit suspension under subsection E.10.b above and/or where the Airport Operations Director or designee has determined that a permit should be revoked, the Department shall provide notice by email and by certified mail to: (a) the supervisor or person(s) otherwise responsible for the conduct of activities under the permit; and (b) the person(s) who allegedly committed the violation.
 Such notice shall reference the permit, permit status, and the nature of the violation.
 Such notice shall also state that a hearing on the temporary suspension and/or proposed revocation will take place before a hearing

-- officer who shall be designated by the Managing Director of the Airport.
-No person who has been involved in any aspect of citing the permit holder for a violation, and no person who has been involved in any aspect of the decision to suspend or revoke the permit, may serve as a hearing officer. - b.
+- b.
 At the hearing, the Department shall present evidence, including from one (1) or more witnesses with personal knowledge of the alleged violation.
 The supervisor or other person responsible for the conduct of activities under the permit, or his/her counsel or designee, may do some or all of the following at the hearing: